Infalia/spider-task3.5/README.md

 ./start-apps.sh
 ```

+## Configuring Kafka

+---

+**Kafka Manager**
+`Kafka Manager` can be accessed at (http://localhost:9000)

+- First, you must create a new cluster.
+Click on `Cluster` (dropdown button on the header) and then on `Add Cluster`
+- Type the name of your cluster in `Cluster Name` field, for example: `MyZooCluster`
+- Type `zookeeper:2181` in `Cluster Zookeeper Hosts` field
+- Enable checkbox `Poll consumer information (Not recommended for large # of consumers if ZK is used for offsets tracking on older Kafka versions)`
+- Click on `Save` button at the bottom of the page.

 ## Configuring Kibana

 ---

-- You can then access kibana in your web browser: http://localhost:5601.
+- You can then access kibana in your web browser: (http://localhost:5601).
 - The first thing you have to do is to configure the ElasticSearch indices that can be displayed in Kibana.

 ![enter image description here](./images/kibana_One.png)